Repair Cafe

 We run a number of workshops at the Blackdown Hills Eco Hub located at Trimplants.
 As from April we've launched our new community food growing group who meet every Wednesday from 14:00 - 16:00 hrs and Saturday from 10:00 - 12:00 hrs.
 We use 'no dig' organic techniques and are running various trials with our biochar made on site.

-More biochar making days will be organised throughout the Summer.
+More biochar making days will be organised throughout the year.

 Keep up to date with our planned events by clicking here